Operation Meridian

-During World War II, Operation Meridian was part of a series of British air attacks directed at Japanese-held oil refineries on Sumatra.
-Meridian had two phases: Meridian One on 24 January 1945 and Meridian Two on 29 January.
+Operation Meridian, also known as the "Palembang Raids" was part of a series of British air attacks directed at Japanese-held oil refineries near Palembang on Sumatra during the Second World War, Meridian had two phases: Meridian I on 24 January 1945 and Meridian II on 29 January.
 As a result, the critical aviation fuel output of the plants at Palembang was reduced by seventy-five percent.

-The attacks
+Background

+In August 1944, Operation Boomerang the USAF had used Boeing B-29 Superfortress heavy bombers against the refineries to cut the supply of fuel to the Japanese.
+The attack had been largely unsuccessful but had shown B-29s could lay naval mines.